-Applications must be received by 23:59 hours on 15 January 2019; otherwise the application will be recorded as late.
+Applications must be received by 23:59 hours on 15 January 2021; otherwise the application will be recorded as late.
 Late applications will be considered after those received on time.
 Please see the Somerset LA co-ordinated scheme for full details.
-Outcomes for on time applications will be sent out by email (for on line applicants) or second class post on 16 April 2018 (or next working day).
+Outcomes for on time applications will be sent out by email (for on line applicants) or second class post on the next working day).

 In year applications must be submitted directly to the school using the LA in-year application form (hard copy only) Where there are more applications than places available within a particular year group, applications will be considered against the published oversubscription criteria and allocated up to the admission number/ limit.

 Places will not be allocated more than six school weeks or half a term in advance of being required.
 The only exceptions are children of UK service personnel and other crown servants (including Diplomats) returning to the UK with a confirmed posting to the area (see Children of UK service personnel)

 When the school is oversubscribed, after the admission of pupils with an Education,

 Health and Care plan naming the school, priority for admission will be given to those

 children who meet the criteria set out below, in priority order:

 1. Children Looked After– Children who are in the care of a Local Authority or

 have previously been and are now formally adopted or subject to a